reduxjs/reselect/README.md

 `createSelector` determines if the value returned by an input-selector has changed between calls using reference equality (`===`).
 Inputs to selectors created with `createSelector` should be immutable.

 Selectors created with `createSelector` have a cache size of 1.
 This means they always recalculate when the value of an input-selector changes, as a selector only stores the preceding value of each input-selector.
+Most of the time this is all you need, but you can use `createSelectorWithCacheSize` to set a larger cache size.
+You can also create [a custom selector creator]((#customize-equalitycheck-for-defaultmemoize) to also configure the equality check.

 ```js
 const mySelector = createSelector(